Rescue is our favorite breed

 What is your application process?

 Adoptions must be done in person and the adopter must meet our kittens prior to the adoption.
 A friend or family cannot pick up the kitten for you.
 Meeting the kittens is done by appointment only as we are volunteer based and do not have a shelter.
-You may call (419) 494-2809, Monday - Friday from 9am to 5pm if you have any questions regarding our adoptable kittens.
-We do not text on questions.
+If you have any questions regarding our adoptable kittens, please email us at cat@4loveofcats.org.
+We DO NOT text on questions asked.

 What veterinary care have the kittens and cats received?

-We make sure that all of our adoptable cats and kittens are healthy and have had their first exam by our local veterinarian.
+We make sure that all of our adoptable cats and kittens are healthy and have had received veterinary care if necessary.
 All will have been spayed or neutered, along with deworming, and age appropriate vaccinations.
 Your adoption will come with their medical records and other information, plus some goodies for your new addition.

 Advantages of adopting kittens in pairs